-Almost every store and convenience store worldwide is now equipped with cashless systems that enable all clients to pay through their devices – thus avoiding cash contact with cashiers.
+Nearly every store worldwide is now equipped with cashless systems that will enable all clients to pay ‘digitally’, via a digital wallet system.

-In fact, since the lockdown, there has been a 72% rise in the use of Fintech apps in Europe, which means that more and more establishments as well as consumers are diverting their attention towards the usage of online banking and cashless payment systems for all of their transactions, which are effectively far more COVID-safe than their former alternative.
+In fact, the lockdown has led to a 72% rise in the use of FinTech apps in Europe, indicating that an increasing number of establishments as well as consumers are geared towards the utilization of digital banking and cashless payments for all of their transactions, which are effectively far more COVID-safe than their former alternative.

 Digital Restaurant Menus

-As restaurants and bars adjust to the reality of the pandemic, many switched to online menus – obtained via QR code – instead of paper menus to meet the governmental and public demand for increased customer and employee protection.
+As part of restaurants’ and bars’ efforts to adjust to the pandemic, many have switched to digital menus and forwent reusable menus in order to meet the demand for increased customer and employee protection.

-Menus, by far the most bacteria-infested item on a restaurant table, contain 185,000 bacteria per square centimetre – 16 times more than the second most germ-infested item (pepper shakers).
-As a result, replacing them with a single-customer solution has felt like a no-brainer over the last few months.
+Menus – which are by far the most bacteria-infested item on a restaurant table – contain 185,000 bacteria per square centimeter, around 16 times more than the 2nd-most germ-infested item, pepper shakers.
+As a result, replacing them with a virtual solution – accessible by each customer on their own devices – became an absolute necessity.

 Contact tracing and QR codes

-During the first few months of the outbreak, several establishments were using manual contact tracing forms – which is clearly not a very COVID-friendly method to use.
+Over the first few months of the outbreak, different establishments utilized manual contact tracing tools (paper forms) – a technique that was not-so COVID-safe itself.

-The inconvenient and time-consuming design of such a system has inevitably given way to the introduction of the QR code, a digital counterpart that allows the user to automatically and digitally input their their information.
+The inconvenient and time-consuming design of such a process has inevitably given way to the use of a QR code – a digital version of the COVID-19 tracing form that allows users to automate their information.

-Restaurants, cafés, bars, and shops can connect their QR codes to a Google form or a website that keeps track of who came in, at what time, and their contact information, in the event that any one person tests positive.
+Restaurants, cafés, bars, and shops can connect their QR codes to a Google form or website that keeps track of customer entry and activity as well as their contact information in the event that anyone tests positive.

-Moreover, QR codes have allowed anyone with a smartphone to easily access information about everything – from restaurants and hospitality services to government and safety information.
-QR codes have quickly become a way for companies of all kinds to tell their brand stories.
+Moreover, QR codes have allowed anyone with a smartphone to easily access information of all sorts, ranging from restaurants and hospitality to government and safety information.
+Essentially, QR codes have become a way for companies to convey their brand stories to their customers.

 Embedded SIM cards

-The year 2020 highlighted the importance of communication in our lives, and this year (2021) will be no different.
-The COVID-19 pandemic has truly transformed how we function, shop, and socialize – as well as how companies operate – causing hundreds of millions of people and businesses all over the world to go completely online in order to resume any resemblance of normalcy in their lives.
-It’s incredible to consider how staying in touch with one another during the pandemic has only been made possible thanks to device components that are a fraction of the size of your fingernail!
+The year 2020 highlighted the importance of communication in our lives, and this year will be no different.
+The COVID-19 pandemic has completely transformed how we function as well as how companies operate, causing hundreds of millions of people and businesses all over the world to ‘go digital’ in order to resume any resemblance of normalcy in their lives.
+It’s incredible to consider how staying in touch with one another during the pandemic has only been made possible thanks to technological components that are a fraction of the size of your fingernail.

-eSIM won’t require you to leave your house to acquire it or to pay for it through local carriers.
+Acquiring an eSIM does not require you to leave your home, nor does it require you to go through your local service carrier to obtain it.
 You can easily purchase and install one online – thus demonstrating how convenient it is for everyone, especially frequent travellers.

-Essentially, COVID-19’s ramifications have greatly boosted digital adoption worldwide.
-New habits have emerged as a result of an increased use of technology for work, play, and communication of all kind.
-As many countries begin to recover from its effects, it has become time to refresh and reflect on how to change your business operations to meet the new technological demands that have arisen.
+COVID-19’s ramifications have greatly boosted digital adoption.
+New habits have emerged as a result of the increased use of technology for work, play, and staying connected.
+As many countries recover from the pandemic, it is now time to start anew and adopt a new business model in order to revamp business operations and meet the new digital demands that have arisen.